-Some may never have heard of angling maestro Benny Ashurst, but for the match anglers of the 1960’s and 1970’s Benny was the man who all but invented sinking casters.
+Next in our top ten greatest anglers series is the maestro, Benny Ashurst.
+Some may never have heard of him, but for the match anglers of the 1960s and 1970s Benny was the man who all but invented sinking casters.

 “His small porcupine floats are fitted with balsa wood tops attached to the line by a rubber ring at each end.”

 Benny’s greatest ambition was to win the National Angling Championship individual title.
-He didn’t get the luck he deserved, but his Stoke team took the 1969 Trent National Angling Championship Team title.
+He didn’t get the luck he deserved, but his Stoke team took the 1969 Trent National Angling Championship team title.
 It wasn’t much of a surprise as they had some great anglers drawn from Warrington, Manchester and Stockport.
-They had dominated matches on the Trent, with the fixed spool reel, stick float and caster since the early sixties, winning a three match series against the Nottingham centrepin anglers as early as 1963.
+They had dominated matches on the Trent, with the fixed spool reel, stick float and caster since the early 1960s, winning a three-match series against the Nottingham centrepin anglers as early as 1963.
 With the increased publicity surrounding these challenge matches, news of the stick float quickly spread to the rest of the country.

 With a string of top open match wins behind him, Benny won the 1971 Trent Angling Championship with a weight of 18-3-0, not on his beloved stick but on a 12-inch piece of peacock waggler.
 Benny’s legacy lives on in his great book 'Match Fishing with Benny Ashurst' (1968).
 It’s a great read.